PURPOSE OF THIS POLICY

-A driver who has engaged in conduct prohibited in C. above is not permitted to perform safety-sensitive functions, including driving a commercial motor vehicle, except as provided in F. 5. below.
+A driver who has engaged in conduct prohibited by the regulations is not permitted to perform safety-sensitive functions, including driving a commercial motor vehicle, except as outlined in the return-to-duty process.
 [49 CFR 382.501 (a) and (b)]

 2. Required evaluation and testing

-A driver who has engaged in conduct prohibited in C. above must undergo evaluation by a substance abuse professional, pass return-to-work testing, and satisfy any other requirements of F. 5. below before again being permitted to perform safety-sensitive functions, including driving a commercial motor vehicle.
-(49 CFR 382.503)
+A driver who has engaged in conduct prohibited by the regulations must undergo evaluation by a substance abuse professional, pass return-to-work testing, and satisfy any other requirements of the return-to-duty process before again being permitted to perform safety-sensitive functions, including driving a commercial motor vehicle.
+[49 CFR 382.503]

 3. Other alcohol related conduct

-A driver tested under the provisions of D. above who is found to have an alcohol concentration between 0.02 and 0.039 is not permitted to perform or continue to perform safety-sensitive functions, including driving a commercial motor vehicle, for at least 24 hours following administration of the test. ([49 CFR 382.505 (a)]
+A driver who is found to have an alcohol concentration between 0.02 and 0.039 is not permitted to perform or continue to perform safety-sensitive functions, including driving a commercial motor vehicle, for at least 24 hours following administration of the test.
+[49 CFR 382.505 (a)]

 4. Federal penalties